 High level engagement

-- May – Peru's Minister for Foreign Trade and Tourism, Mr Eduardo Ferreyros visited Australia to announce PAFTA.
+2017 May – Peru's Minister for Foreign Trade and Tourism, Mr Eduardo Ferreyros visited Australia.

 Agreements with Peru

 Alumni of Australian institutions are active in Peru through the Australian Embassy’s Australia Global Alumni network and the Peruvian Alumni of Australia Association.

 Through the Direct Aid Program, the Australian Government provides financial support to a range of projects in Peru.
-In 2017-18, the Direct Aid Program supported projects in Peru across the following focus areas: economic empowerment, inclusive education, gender equality, the protection of vulnerable groups, and community development through sports, water management and environmental protection.
+In 2019-20, the Direct Aid Program supported projects focusing on women´s economic inclusion, water management, elimination of gender violence and women in STEM.
+The program also supported projects aimed at alleviating the consequences of the Covid-19 pandemic.

-Peru’s fast-growing economy is one of Latin America’s top performers, with 18 years of macroeconomic and financial stability to its credit.
+Peru’s fast-growing economy is one of Latin America’s top performers.

-Australia and Peru signed the Peru-Australia FTA (PAFTA) on 12 February 2018.
-The agreement will launch a new chapter of economic relations between Australia and Peru.
-It ensures Australia is well-placed to share in Peru’s economic growth, providing opportunities for Australian businesses.
+The Peru-Australia FTA (PAFTA) entered into force on 11 February 2020.
+It ensures Australia is well placed to share in Peru’s economic growth, providing opportunities for Australian business.

-Peru is also a signatory to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP-11).
+Peru, with Australia, is a signatory to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 Australia and Peru will share in the benefits this ambitious regional agreement will provide.

-Peru's open investment regime, stable government and abundance of natural resources make it an attractive investment destination, particularly in the extractive sectors.
+Peru's open investment regime and abundance of natural resources make it an attractive investment destination, particularly in the extractive sectors.
 The expanding tourism sector has also seen Australian investments.
-Education is another area which Australian institutions are targeting.

 Australia's commercial presence in Peru has increased significantly, with nearly 90 Australian companies now represented in Peru and over $5 billion invested.

-See Smartraveller for information on travelling to Peru.
+See Smartraveller for Information on travelling to Peru: smartraveller.gov.au .